dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 * The rapidly maturing open source geospatial data science toolkit build on a rich set of tools, practices, and libraries from the data science community.
 * Python seems to have the geospatial mindshare.
 * It's all just source code.
 With typical good practices for Python projects--and source code in general--we have a repeatable, predictable model.
-* The stitching together is part of the open source mindset.
+* The stitching together is familiar to anyone with an open source or POSIX-based mindset.
 It's not all in one package, but then again 'data science' is 90% finding data and methods, and 10% stitching it together to derive insights (that 90% part probably speaks to my workflow rather than some universal truth!).

 Good luck geo-spelunking with this interesting and diverse toolset.